-Simply washing rice and boiling it in two parts water until it’s fluffy enough to eat is THE WORST way to cook it.
+Simply washing rice and boiling it in two parts water until it’s fluffy enough to eat is THE WORST way to cook it (man and I thought I knew how to cook rice).
 Apparently, that particular process leaves the highest levels of the poison arsenic in the cooked rice, a new experiment has revealed.

 This means that cooking rice in the most common method known to man may lead to a variety of health problems including heart disease, diabetes, cancer, and developmental problems.

 The substance has been known to contaminate rice from the industrial toxins and pesticides used in growing the crop.
 Since arsenic exists in soil, certain amounts of it can get into food.
 Rice, being grown under flooded conditions, is more susceptible to arsenic contamination.